natmegsweden/NatMEG_Wiki/Troubleshooting-errors-on-Compute.md

 ![](https://github.com/natmegsweden/NatMEG_Wiki/blob/main/wiki_images/Fig_5-1.png)

 **Cause**: It seems to be a generic error message, so I have a hard time identifying the problem.
-I guess that there is an outdated driver somewhere? [@mcvinding]
+I guess that there is an outdated driver somewhere?
+[Update 2021-01-21: this should be fixed now @mcvinding]

 **Solution**: Probably that the drivers need to be updated by someone with sudo access.
 Until then, this post tells how to ignore the pop-up message permanently: Launch a Terminal Console and type `gnome-session-properties` and then uncheck the PackageKit Update Applet.
 Then restart your [VNC server](https://github.com/natmegsweden/NatMEG_Wiki/wiki/Connect-to-Compute).